Exchange Server permissions

 It's possible to assign a role directly to a user or USG without using a role group.
 However, that method of role assignment is an advanced procedure and isn't covered in this topic.
 We recommend that you use role groups to manage permissions.

 The following figure shows the relationship between users, role groups, and roles.

 Roles, role groups, and role group members

-If an administrator is a member of more than one role group, Exchange Server grants the administrator all of the permissions provided by the role groups he or she is a member of.
+If an administrator is a member of more than one role group, Exchange Server grants the administrator all the permissions provided by those role groups.

 Built-in role groups